Chandlerdea/NetworkingController/README.md

 # Networking-Controller

 This is a simple, lightweight library for making asynchronous network requests on iOS.
-It is thread safe, meaning that networking requests can be made from any thread, with no dangers of common pitfalls of multi threaded environments.
+It is thread safe, meaning that networking requests can be made from any thread, without the dangers of the common pitfalls found in multi threaded environments.